theRealAph/ScopeLocals/README.md

 The core idea of ScopeLocals is to support something like a "special variable" in Common Lisp.
-This is a dynamically-scoped variable which acquires a value on entry to a lexical scope, and when that scope terminates, its previous value (or none) is restored.
-We also intend to support thread inheritance for scope locals, so that parallel constructs can easily set a value in the outer scope before threads start.
+This is a dynamically-scoped variable which acquires a value on entry to a lexical scope, and when that scope terminates, the previous value (or none) is restored.
+We also intend to support thread inheritance for scope locals, so that parallel constructs can set a value in the outer scope before threads start.

 One useful way to think of ScopeLocals is as invisible, effectively final, parameters which are passed to every method.
 These will be